The Rascals: Commercial success and songwriting development

-Groovin marked the first time that the Young Rascals used outside musicians, bringing some important collaborators like Chuck Rainey, Hubert Laws and David Brigati to augment their sound.
-Particularly, D.Brigati would also help his brother's band in arranging vocal harmonies and singing background on many Rascals records.
+Groovin marked the first time that the Young Rascals used outside musicians, bringing some important collaborators like Chuck Rainey, Hubert Laws, and David Brigati to augment their sound.
+Particularly, David Brigati also helped his brother's band in arranging vocal harmonies and singing background on many Rascals records.
 The band, especially Cavaliere, wanted to depart from their "singles act" label to be more like an "albums act", something that would become common to more artists at the late 1960s.
 The album Once Upon a Dream, released at 1968, is an example of this change, because it was the first Rascals album designed from conception as an album, rather than as a vehicle to package their singles (eight of Groovins eleven songs had been released as single A or B sides, most in advance of the album).
-Once Upon a Dream also incorporated Indian music in its sound, adding Eastern instruments like sitar, tamboura and tabla.
-David Brigati also makes a special appearance on the album, singing lead on the title track.
-The psychedelic "It's Wonderful" was released before the album, but its different style, in comparison with their earlier singles, hindered its sales and the single only reached the #20.
+Once Upon a Dream also incorporated Indian music in its sound, adding Eastern instruments like sitar, tamboura, and tabla.
+David Brigati made a special appearance on the album, singing lead on the title track.
+The psychedelic "It's Wonderful" was released before the album, but its different style, in comparison with their earlier singles, hindered its sales and the single only reached the No. 20.
 The album's song "My Hawaii" became a top of the charts hit in Hawaii.